inaciowassir/spagination/README.md

 ## Custom pagination style
 > The SPagination uses bootstrap as default style, but you can create your own custom style by defining the classes to the elements.
-*Please refer to the bootstrap documentation for more details, in case you want to use bootstrap for styling your pagination* [Bootstrap Page](https://getbootstrap.com ["Bootstrap Page"])
+*Please refer to the bootstrap documentation for more details, in case you want to use bootstrap for styling your pagination* [](https://getbootstrap.com)

 ```php